Suaahara Phase II

 • Supported families through agriculture development strategies as well as food and nutrition strategies, SEBAC will contribute homestead production to household-level food and nutrition security.

-• Assisted and facilitated cross-cutting issues in equity inclusion and gender equality through continued focus on DAGs and women in accessing good and public services
+• Assisted and facilitated as cross-cutting issues in equity inclusion and gender equality through continued focus on DAGs and women in accessing good and public services

 • Improved mothers’ knowledge and behaviors on Infant and Young Child Feeding (IYCF) issues and will increase year-round access to nutritious food that will improve the nutritional status of children under two years of age and their mothers;

-• Enhanced clean water, sanitation, and hygiene conditions by promoting of household facilities and community sanitation norms and by improving household knowledge and behaviors on proper disposal of feces and washing hands with soap;
+• Enhanced clean water, sanitation, and hygiene conditions by promotion of household facilities and community sanitation norms and by improving household knowledge and behaviors on proper disposal of feces and washing hands with soap;

 • Improved the food security of households by increasing the diversity of foods grown at home and consumption.